video-dev/hls.js/docs/API.md

 ### `hls.currentLevel`

 - get: Return current playback quality level.
 - set: Trigger an immediate quality level switch to new quality level.
-This will pause the video if it was playing, flush the whole buffer, and fetch fragment matching with current position and requested quality level.
-Then resume the video if needed once fetched fragment will have been buffered.
+This will abort the current fragment request if any, flush the whole buffer, and fetch fragment matching with current position and requested quality level.

 Set to `-1` for automatic level selection.